 You burn a lot of calories in a short period of time when you exercise at the gym, but even if you work out 2 hours a day, it’s only a fraction of the time you spend awake.
-The rest of the day you’re involved in other activities like typing on the computer, cleaning house, brushing your hair, moving boxes and simply fidgeting.
+The rest of the day you’re involved in other activities like typing on the computer, cleaning the house, brushing your hair, moving boxes and simply fidgeting.
 There’s a name for this type of activity.
 It’s called non-exercise activity thermogenesis or NEAT.
 It includes the calories burned when you’re not sleeping, eating or doing a structured form of exercise.

 The amount of calories people expend during the day in non-exercise activity thermogenesis is highly variable from individual to individual.
 It’s this variability that may account for why a person who works a desk job during the day and comes home to watch television at night can’t seem to lose a pound while a person who has an active job stays slim even though they never go to the gym.
 NEAT or non-exercise activity thermogenesis accounts for anywhere from 15 to 50% of a person’s total calorie expenditure throughout the day.